yapoml/yapoml.dev/docs/interactions.md

 ```

 :::note
 It doesn't expect a component exists in DOM.
-If a component is not in DOM, then it returns `false` which  is  treated as invisible.
+It only returns `true` if a component is found in DOM and visible.
+Otherwise, it returns `false`.
 :::

 #### IsEnabled